ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Michele Barnes
     jobtitle: Sales Administrator
     bio: >-
-      Michele is our bubbly sales office administraShe loves to type, so much so that she could probably type a 10 page document faster than Usain Bolt could sprint 10 meters!
-Our customers always speak to highly of Michele as she is prompt to help and her quality of work is none other than excellent.\
+      Michele is our bubbly sales office administrator who covers a variety of roles including, processing customer orders and dealing with customer queries.\

-      Michele is a devoted grandmother and a real bookworm, so in her free time she loves playing with her granddaughter or reading a good book.
+      Michele is a devoted grandmother and loves to read and knit.
     image: /img/team11-1-.png
     interests:
       - reading